 Profile: Chechen rebel leader Doku Umarov

-Doku Umarov is the Chechen separatist warlord most closely linked to recent deadly attacks on Russia.
+Doku Umarov is the Chechen separatist warlord most closely linked to a string of deadly attacks on Russia.

-He has said he ordered the Moscow airport bombing on 24 January 2011, which left 36 people dead and 180 injured, and the March 2010 suicide bombings on the city's Metro, in which 39 people died.
+He said he was behind the Moscow airport bombing on 24 January 2011, which left 36 people dead and 180 injured, and the March 2010 suicide bombings on the city's Metro, in which 39 people died.

 Mr Umarov is also said to have ordered the November 2009 bombing of a train from Moscow to St Petersburg that claimed 26 lives.

-Mr Umarov is considered the leader of the Islamist insurgency in the North Caucasus.
+For years Mr Umarov has been seen as the leader of the Islamist insurgency in the North Caucasus.

-He has spear-headed several high-profile rebel raids, and fought in both wars against Russia since 1994.
+He spearheaded several high-profile rebel raids, and fought in both wars against Russia since 1994.

 He also served as Chechnya's security minister during its short-lived independence between 1996 and 1999.